PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image66.png" width=100% />

 You should now see a page with an embedded report for that tenant.
-When you click the **Embed** button to embed a report, the **TenanantManagement** application retrieves credentials for the app identity associated with the customer tenant and uses Client Credentials Flow to acquire an app-only access token from Azure AD.
+When you click the **Embed** button to embed a report for a customertenant, the **TenanantManagement** application retrieves credentials for the app identity associated with the tenant from the **TenantManagementDB** database.
+It then uses those credentials to acquire an access token from Azure AD using Client Credentials Flow.
 That access token is then used to communicate with the Power BI Service to retrieve report metadata and generate an embed token for the embedding process.

 <img src="Images\ReadMe\media\image67.png" width=100% />